 Review of the "Deferred Action for Childhood Arrivals" (DACA) program:

-"DACA" is a program created by the Obama administration during mid-2012, to protect some undocumented youths and young adults who were illegally brought into the United States by their parents, who have grown up in the U.S., and who remain with no legal status in the country.
+"DACA" is a program created by the Obama administration during mid-2012, to protect some undocumented youths who were illegally brought into the United States by their parents, who have grown up in the U.S., and who remain with no legal status in the country.
 They are often referred to as "DREAMers."
 DACA is administered by the U.S. Department of Homeland Security.
 It allows some of them to apply for temporary relief from the threat of deportation for a period of two years.
 They have been able to repeatedly request renewals of their status every two years.
 The Homeland Security's web site defines the eligibility requirements.

 According to the Voice of America, most DACA individuals come from Mexico, followed by Guatemala, El Salvador, South Korea, Honduras, and China.
 The average age of a DACA recipient when she or he arrived in the U.S. was 6.5 years -- approximately the age of a typical public school student entering Grade 1 .
 2

 By late summer in 2017, nearly 788,000 individuals had obtained protection under DACA.
 3 (Some sources say that there are more than 800,000.)
 About one in four is living in California.

 Amanda Marcotte, writing for Salon, said: